xpack-dev-tools/ms-spawn-issue/README.md

 and the process running the `spawn-*.exe` is somehow different, and this difference triggers the bug when this process tries to spawn a new process with explicit environment.

+## Contributions

+Please open new issues with your findings when investigating this issue.

+Thank you,

+Liviu